jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 33O Infringement offences relating to navigation bylaws
 (1) The Governor-General may, by Order in Council, make regulations— (a) specifying which breaches of navigation bylaws are infringement offences:
-  (b) prescribing an infringement fee, not exceeding $1,000, for any infringement offence specified under paragraph (a):
+  (b) prescribing an infringement fee, not exceeding $3,000 for an individual or $12,000 in any other case, for any infringement offence specified under paragraph (a):
   (c) prescribing the form of infringement notices for infringement offences.
 (2) A person who is alleged to have committed an infringement offence may be— (a) proceeded against for the offence under the Summary Proceedings Act 1957; or